frashid17/frashid17/README.md

 * 🌍  I'm based in Mombasa, kenya
 * 🖥️  See my portfolio at [Patrick Mwangi](http://patrick-mwangi.vercel.app/)
 * ✉️  You can contact me at [frashid274@gmail.com](mailto:frashid274@gmail.com)
-* 🚀  I'm currently working on [An AI legla Platfor](https://yamale-alliance.vercel.app)
+* 🚀  I'm currently working on [An AI legal Platform](https://yamale-alliance.vercel.app)
 * 👥  I'm looking to collaborate on all things tech
 * 💬  Debugging is my cardio.